 Many studies have been conducted over the last 30 years emphasizing the importance of applying ergonomic principles to product designs for many high-use products such as swimming suits, non-powered hand tools, writing instruments for children and luggage handles.
 Thus, continuously interjecting human factors and ergonomic (HFE) design concepts in any undergraduate engineering design curriculum is important.

 Studies have found that 19 percent of industrial engineering students are capable of adequately assessing ergonomic risks throughout their undergraduate program.
 Recent studies conducted at Penn State Behrend focused on product design in the context of business challenges.
-In these studies, students did not design products but instead analyzed existing products with the aid of Siemens PLM Software’s Jack™ software in the Tecnomatix® portfolio.
+In these studies, students did not design products but instead analyzed existing products with the aid of Siemens Digital Industries Software’s Jack™ software in the Tecnomatix® portfolio.
 Jack software is a premier human simulation tool for populating designs with virtual people and performing human factors and ergonomic analysis.

 The frequent use of pipettes is a common cause of musculoskeletal disorders, which include carpal tunnel syndrome, tendonitis, trigger finger and tension neck syndrome.
 Pipetting work requires concentration, accuracy and precision.
 This job can be stressful to workers, which can influence their comfort and ease of use and may affect the risk of upper limb problems.